berghetti/netproc/README.md

     Usage: netproc [options]

     Options:
-     -B            view in bytes, default in bits
-     -c            visualization each active connection of the process -f "file"     save statistics in file, file name is optional, default is netproc.log -h            show this message
+     -B, --bytes             view in bytes, default in bits -c                      visualization each active connection of the process -f, --file "filename"   save statistics in file, file name is optional, default is 'netproc.log'
+     -h, --help              show this message
-     -i <iface>    specifies an interface, default is all (except interface with network 127.0.0.0/8) -n            numeric host and service, implicit '-c', try '-nh' to no translate only host or '-np' to not translate only service -p tcp | udp  specifies a protocol, the default is tcp and udp -si           SI format display, with powers of 1000, default is IEC, with powers of 1024 -v            show version
+     -i, --interface iface   specifies an interface, default is all (except interface with network 127.0.0.0/8)
+     -n                      numeric host and service, implicit '-c', try '-nh' to no translate only host or '-np' to not translate only service -p, --protocol tcp|udp  specifies a protocol, the default is tcp and udp -v, --verbose           verbose mode, alse show process without traffic --si                    show SI format, with powers of 1000, default is IEC, with powers of 1024
+     -V, --version           show version

     when running press:
      arrow keys    scroll